Configure the Backend Input Forms¶

 <?php return [ 'ctrl' => [ // … ], 'columns' => [ // … ], 'types' => [ // … ], ];

-The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are equal.
+The structure for the other tables like tx_sjroffers_domain_model_offer and tx_sjroffers_domain_model_person are the same.

-These returned arrays in these files will be added to one big array
+The returned arrays will be added to one big array

 $GLOBALS['TCA'].
 You can debug the configuration